Scott Rankin, 2018 Australian of The Year for Tasmania, 15 November 2018

-And it's a great pleasure I think to enjoy to introduce our speaker today who's the first in what we hope will be an ongoing collaboration in public talks between the Centre for Heritage and Museums Studies at the National Museum.
-And we have the director Professor Laura Jane Smith with us today and the National Museum of Australia.
-And the ANU really values its many collaborations with the National Museum particularly its public lecture partnerships with the Centre for Heritage and Museum Studies.
+It's a great pleasure, I think, to enjoy to introduce our speaker today who's the first in what we hope will be an ongoing collaboration in public talks between the Centre for Heritage and Museums Studies at the National Museum.
+We have the director, Professor Laura Jane Smith, with us today at the National Museum of Australia.
+And the ANU really values its many collaborations with the National Museum, particularly its public lecture partnerships with the Centre for Heritage and Museum Studies.

 MIKELANGELO [SINGS]: There's a truck that runs up to the ghost of the hut I used to call my home.

 And many a year under moonlight clear my sins I did atone.